Qudlik/Clud_engineering_2023/README.md

 #include <fstream>
 #include <string>

-Since in general case of mult-step Ansys anaysis we may find ourselves with multiple files with the same name but different extensions (.s01, .s02...) which differents each laod step.
+Since in general case of multi-step Ansys anaysis we may find ourselves with multiple files with the same name but different extensions (.s01, .s02...) which differents each laod step.
 We need to create a variable, that will iteratively change in loop to modify each file.
 For that purpose variable load_name = "Projekt.s0" + to_string(i); is used, that holds the file name (in this example "Projekt" with adequate extenion,

 Next it appends /NOPR MAPDL command to the file, which supresses listing this additioanl input, to keep the output file clean.